Key points

 Personal loan options for people with bad credit

-Having bad credit doesn’t mean you can’t apply for a personal loan - here are some options you can consider.
+Having bad credit doesn’t mean you can’t apply for a personal loan.
+Here are some options you can consider.

 Secured personal loans

-The lender uses this asset as collateral, which acts as protection for them in case you’re unable to repay the loan.
+A secured personal loan is a loan that is typically secured against the asset being financed by the loan you’re taking out.
+The lender uses this asset as collateral, which acts as protection in case you’re unable to repay the loan.
 If that were to happen, the lender would seize the asset and sell it to recoup the money you owe.

 People with bad credit may have more luck getting approved for a secured personal loan because it requires them to put up an asset as security, which reduces some of the risk for the lender.